cainmagi/word-bib-styles/README.md

 ## IEEE - ACES

+> :warning: This bib style is deprecated.
+According to the feedback from ACES, **only IEEE conference template is acceptable now**.
+See the new [official guide](aces-new-guide).
+Use this bib style along with the old template would be rejected for modifications.
+We recommend using the Word built-in IEEE style instead.

 The ACES (2021) bilography style for MS Word.
 This style could be used for submitting the "*International Review of Progress in Applied Computational Electromagnetics*" conference papers.
 According to the [official guide](aces-guide), the style is a little bit different from the built-in *IEEE* style.
 Currently, the style supports the following formats:

 * Journal paper